 Acknowledge that any change, even for something as happy as SUMMER BREAK! is hard for many kids.
 Consider offering a very tangible ending point of the school-year schedule before heading into the new routine.
-For example, I give a “hiatus” from any schedules for a couple of days before I introduce the new summer schedule.
+For example, I give a “hiatus” from any schedule for a couple of days before I introduce the new summer schedule.
 Two or three days of sleeping in, swimming whenever we feel like it, lunches (sometimes dinners too) with a favorite movie if it’s rainy, and even some staying up extra late.
 Never plan dentist appointments in those first three days.
 Just trust me on that one.

 2. Set New Routine